-This method was used by many masters and grandmasters including Bronstein, Gort and Nimzovich himself.
-The idea is to find a well annotated chess game, and to start guessing the moves right after the opening for one of the players.
+This method was used by many masters and grandmasters including Bronstein, Gort, and Nimzovich himself.
+The idea is to find a well-annotated chess game and to start guessing the moves right after the opening for one of the players.
 You should also write down your thoughts and compare them with the annotator’s analysis at the end of the game.
-Based on this comparison you can draw conclusion about your own understanding of the game.
+Based on this comparison you can draw a conclusion about your own understanding of the game.

-In order to improve endgame play you need to practice in conditions that simulate real games.
-First, Dvoretsky suggests to think about the position on the board for a few minutes.
+In order to improve endgame play, you need to practice in conditions that simulate real games.
+First, Dvoretsky suggests thinking about the position on the board for a few minutes.
 Then, the position should be played out against a sparring partner, coach or a chess engine.

 The key of this exercise is to pick meaningful positions to be analyzed and later played out against a human or a computer opponent.
 By meaningful positions, Dvoretsky means the ones that are common at chess and have a clear way to achieve a win or a draw.